spgitmonish/ModelPredictiveControl/README.md

    <i>Figure 2: Reference velocity at 60mph</i>
 </p>

 The next is a gif of the same portion of the track but with the reference velocity set at 80mph.
-The drive is very different at higher speeds:
+The drive is very different at a higher velocity:
 * CTE is higher at sharp corners
-* The car tends to be at the edge of the lane in order to make the corners at higher speeds
+* The car tends to be at the edge of the lane in order to make the corners at a higher speed
 * The braking is less frequent because there is more room for acceleration

 <p align="center">